mgschwan/blensor/release/scripts/addons_contrib/io_scene_ms3d/__README__.txt

 known issues:
   importer issues:
-    - does not import keyframes
+    -/-

   exporter issues:
-    - does only export the first existing material, if more than one material is used per mesh
+    - does only export active mesh object
     - does only export the first existing UV texture coordinates, if more than one UV texture is used per mesh

-    - does not export bones
-    - does not export joints
+todo / nice to have:
-    - does not export keyframes
+    - export options to ms3d joints/animation/extra parts optional
-    - does not export comments (will never be supported - blender doesn't have similar stuff)

-todo:
-- add support for bones and joints in exporter
-- add support for keyframes

 ###############################################################################
     exporter: